cfsanderson/ux-master-course/notes/notes-section-08.md

 - **If I can replace the logo on your site with someone else's** - and everything still works together visually and verbally - your UI design is generic.
 - **Building an unique, memorable visual brand identity is one way smaller organizations get larger.** It's also how the larger ones stay on top.

-Your website - in form, content, and funtction - must **communicate your brand identity:**
+Your website - in form, content, and function - must **communicate your brand identity:**
 - What does this person, product, or service do that makes it so **different**?
 - What has this organization done lately that makes it **stand out**?
 - What is your greatest and clearest **strength**?